-- 70% of Grenache harvested very ripe, resulting in a generous, round wine that offers aromas of crushed red fruit. - 17% of Mourvèdres when planted in suitable soil and harvested late, brings structure and firm tannins, reinforcing the Grenache qualities. - 10% of Syrah offering aromas of fresh black fruits and accentuated color.
-Tessential Wines - 3% of Cinsaults bringing lightness to the wine.
+- 70% of Grenache harvested very ripe, resulting in a generous, round wine that offers aromas of crushed red fruit. - 17% of Mourvèdres when planted in suitable soil and harvested late, brings structure and firm tannins, reinforcing the Grenache qualities. - 10% of Syrah offering aromas of fresh black fruits and accentuated color. - 3% of Cinsaults bringing lightness to the wine.

-For our Châteauneuf du Pape Blanc, we use 80% Roussanne and 20% Grenache Blanc.
-In 2020, we also integrated some Clairette to enhance the balance and freshness.
+For our Châteauneuf du Pape Blanc we use 75% Roussanne, 15% Grenache Blanc, and 10% Clairette to enhance the freshness and balance.